andymcgunagle/react-component-quick-build/README.md

 }
 ```

-Running `node reactComponentGenerator.js` would also produce a CSS module file named **MyNewComponent.module.css** linked to the new component file and, since firstElementClassName is set to true, the file would contain the following:
+This would also produce CSS module file named **MyNewComponent.module.css** linked to the new component file.
+Since firstElementClassName is set to true in this example, the file would contain the following CSS selector:

 ```CSS
 .myNewComponentWrapper {